thriveweb/gf-assist/readme.txt

 Pimp your Gravity forms with UI Elements
 Features:
-- Slick label animations
+- Slick label animations.
-- Clean Select/Dropdown style
+- Clean Select/Dropdown style.
-- Modern Radio & Checkbox
+- Modern Radio & Checkbox.

 To increase the chances of success when creating online forms, the interface design should be aesthetically pleasing with a clean design approach.
 UI Elements also takes care of the success notifications with an anchor to the form position in page and friendly speech bubble style.